 And finally, the last PC we have for you is the AVGPC MAX1 Gaming.

-The MAX1 comes with Ryzen 5 1500X which has 4 cores, 8 threads, and a base clock speed of 3.5GHz, paired up with the NVIDIA GeForce GTX 1050, and it is hands down the most powerful PC on this list.
+The MAX1 comes with Ryzen 5 1500X, which has four cores, eight threads, and a base clock speed of 3.5GHz, paired up with the NVIDIA GeForce GTX 1050, and it is hands down the most powerful PC on this list.

-Supporting it, there’s 8GB of DDR4 RAM and a 1TB HDD.
+Supporting it are 8GB of DDR4 RAM and a 1TB HDD.
 As usual, a mouse and keyboard are also included in the price, but this time, instead of the Windows 10 Home, we have the Windows 10 Pro contributing much better security.